Chocolate Peppermint Bark for Santa or Someone on your Naughty-Nice List

 - Return the pan to the fridge and chill for another 30 minutes, or until the bark is completely solid.

-- Gently loosen the peppermint bark from the parchment.
-Before breaking the bark, allow the bark to come to room temperature.
-This will allow the layers to bond together better so that when you break the bark, the layers don’t separate.
+- Gently loosen the peppermint bark from the parchment and allow the bark to come to room temperature.
+Break the barck into large pieces.
+Allowing the bark to come to room temperature before breaking ensures that the layers to bond together better so that when you break the bark, the two layers don’t separate.enjoy!